 Why Are Stuck Emotions Important To Know About

 I first learned about stuck emotions in the body from the work of Dr. Candace B. Pert, author of Molecules of Emotion.
 In the book, she writes about how unprocessed emotions in the body actually become stuck affecting a person’s entire system.
+This concept became the basis of my own healing after many many years of trying everything.

 My other research led to finding that all the organs, tissues and cells in the body have an energetic frequency.
 Negative emotions and negative thoughts have a different energetic frequency than healthy cells and tissue.
 Because of that, they can distort the organs, tissues and cells that surround wherever they’re stored in the body.